-There were 4 bathrooms, 4 bedrooms, 2 living rooms, 2 dining areas, 1 kitchen, 1 loft, 1 master suite with a walk in closet, 2 “storage” rooms and a partridge in a pear tree.
-But oh, those windows!
+There were 4 bathrooms, 4 bedrooms, 2 living rooms, 2 dining areas, 1 kitchen, 1 loft, 1 master suite with a walk-in closet, 2 “storage” rooms and a partridge in a pear tree.
+But look at those windows.

-I had learned that he just takes a while to adjust.
+I have learned that he just takes a while to adjust.